Ray Baartz

-Raymond Henry "Ray" Baartz (born 6 March 1947) is an Australian former soccer player.
-He represented Australia 48 times, scoring 18 goals, making him the 8th highest goal scorer of all time.
+Raymond Henry "Ray" Baartz (born 6 March 1947) is an Australian former soccer player who played as a forward.
+He represented Australia 48 times between 1967 and 1974, scoring 18 goals, making him the nation's eighth-highest goal scorer of all time.

 Baartz was born in Newcastle, New South Wales and spent his early years playing for Adamstown.
 At 17 he joined Manchester United and after 6 months signed on a two-year contract.
 In 1966 he returned to Australia and transferred to Sydney Hakoah for a then Australian record of £5600.
 He played 236 club matches scoring 211 goals.

-Baartz was selected in the Australian squad to play in the World Cup finals in 1974 but his career was prematurely ended after he was felled by a blow from Uruguay's Luis Garisto in a friendly international fixture at the Sydney Cricket Ground.
+Baartz was selected in the Australian squad to play in the World Cup finals in 1974 but his career was prematurely ended after he was felled by a blow from Uruguay's Luis Garisto (known as el Loco (in English crazy)) in a friendly international fixture at the Sydney Cricket Ground.
 The blow to his throat had damaged his carotid artery.

 Ray currently still lives in Newcastle.